Usage

 Time a single task

-Time a task that may be called more than once
+Time a task that may have multiple ends

 Combine timings from a single category